pingcap/docs/tidb-cloud/tidb-cloud-release-notes.md

 - [Data Service (beta)](https://tidbcloud.com/console/data-service) supports array type parameters and introduces an **Enum** property for parameters.

-    - The array type parameters facilitate you to perform batch operations, such as using `IN` to match multiple records in a `WHERE` statement.
+    - The array type parameters facilitate you to perform batch operations, such as using `IN` in a `WHERE` statement to match multiple records.
     - The **Enum** property enables you to specify the valid values for a parameter and standardize parameter passing.

   Data Service no longer supports batch `DELETE` operations.
 You can use array type parameters as an alternative.
 For example, `DELETE FROM table_name WHERE id IN (${id});`.